 Raquel Munarriz Diaz

 Raquel Munarriz Diaz, EdD, is a ZERO TO THREE Fellow.
-She is a Learning Networks Manager for the University of Florida Lastinger Center.
+She is a Senior Partnership Manager for the University of Florida Lastinger Center.

 Dr. Raquel Munarriz Diaz is a seasoned professional with many years of experience working in early childhood education.
 She started her career as a teacher assistant at a childcare center.
 As a first-generation college graduate, she earned her bachelor’s and graduate degrees from Florida International University in her hometown, Miami, Florida.
 Dr. Diaz taught in a large urban school system for 17 years.
 The bulk of her tenure included teaching dual-language children.
 As the daughter of Cuban immigrants, Raquel felt a passion for helping young learners new to this country.
 She earned her National Board Certification in Early Childhood.
 Her doctoral research focused on the role of language in early childhood mathematics.
 Prior to her appointment as Professor in Residence for the University of Florida, Raquel served as the Early Childhood Project Coordinator at the Frost Science Museum to develop an early childhood science curriculum.